mrkraimer/PY_NTNDA_Viewer/README.md

-# PY_NTNDA_Viewer
+# PY_NTNDA_Viewer 2019.12.27

 PY_NTNDA_Viewer is Python code that is similar to the EPICS_NTNDA_Viewer that comes with areaDector.
-What is currently implemented is only a proof of concept.
-A later section briefy explains currently planned extensions.
+What is currently implemented is a working version but stll needs more features A later section briefy explains currently planned extensions.

 ## Running the example